 - This case was dismissed and refiled.
 Not realizing this, we summarized it a second time with a slightly different spin.

 - Other jurisdictions have categorized negligence claims related to unwanted children under three theories of recovery: wrongful conception, wrongful birth, and wrongful life.

 - Wrongful conception is the idea that the doctor should have detected a healthy but unwanted pregnancy.
 This is a very hard claim to justify.
 The value of a child, for a reasonable person, is always going to outweigh the normal cost of raising that child.

 - The child does not have a claim.
 Maryland has never recognized a cause of action for being born which is a claim for wrongful life.
-Some jurisdiction allow these claims which claim on behalf of disabled children that the child would have been better off never to have been born.
+Some jurisdictions allow these claims which claim on behalf of disabled children that the child would have been better off never to have been born.
 Philosophers wrestle with this issue.
 Are their circumstances where nonexistence is preferable to life?

-- The measure of damage in wrongful birth case is child rearing costs to the age of child's majority, offset by the benefits derived by the parents from the child's aid, society, and comfort.
+- The measure of damage in a wrongful birth case is child-rearing costs to the age of child's majority, offset by the benefits derived by the parents from the child's aid, society, and comfort.
 Think about that.
 On its face, it says that the joy the child brings is not worth the cost.
 Are parents damaged as a result of their lost opportunity to make the choice not to have a disabled child?
 Framed this way, it is easy to take exception to these claims.
 But courts - and juries - have not taken this entirely literally.
-In this case, you can expect the damages will not be the normal costs of raising the child but the extraordinary costs that may be involved for caring for a child with Down Syndrome.
+In this case, you can expect the damages will not be the normal costs of raising the child but the extraordinary costs that may be involved in caring for a child with Down Syndrome.